HiddenMonk/Sagen/README.md

 ## What's planned

 Here is a short list of major features that will be supported:
-* Text-to-speech based on [formant synthesis](https://en.wikipedia.org/wiki/Speech_synthesis#Formant_synthesis) and physically-based vocal filtering
+* Text-to-speech based on an articulatory model adapted from [Voc](https://github.com/PaulBatchelor/Voc)
 * Plentiful parameters for tuning how voices sound (age, sex, vocal force, hoarseness, etc...)
 * Support for direct playback, WAV exporting, and sending audio data via `System.Stream`
 * Multiple options for sample format and rate (export only)